 Staying up to date with ever-changing security threats and trends, more than a nice-to-have, has become essential.
 We listed some of the most informative, engaging, and popular cyber security content platforms, in hopes it will help you be informed from trustworthy sources.

-You may also be interested in knowing more about Supply Chain Attacks, so be sure to grab a copy of our free white paper.
+Lastly, if you're interested in knowing more about Web Supply Chain Attacks, be sure to grab a copy of our free white paper.